 Finally, reaching his post in the amphitheater that was packed to capacity, he stood over a sea of lavishly dressed spectators.
 The seating was in large circles, descending toward the central stage, a platform suspended in mid-air, seemingly defying gravity.
 Above the stage a gigantic holographic orb continuously displayed a montage of Pride celebrations from around the world.

-As the rank and file attendees passed through the QueerDar, they were directed to their seats.
-Raskin marveled at the ones dressed in the most lavish drag, with long flowing gowns that trailed meters behind them,.
+As the rank-and-file attendees passed through the QueerDar, they were directed to their seats.
+Raskin marveled at the ones dressed in the most lavish drag, with long flowing gowns that trailed meters behind them.
 In keeping with the Reformation's strict segregation policies, people of whiteness and people of color were no longer allowed to sit side by side.

 Raskin tried to process the surreal scene before him.
 The white section, reserved for the wealthy and powerful, was a world away from the small, rural Indiana town he had known.
 Here, extravagance and opulence were on full display, with drag babies—infants dressed in flamboyant costumes—carried by attendants like prized possessions.
 It was a stark contrast to the more subdued enforcement of queerology back home, where regulations were followed but not with the same zeal.
 In Indiana, the QueerDar was something he only encountered at the grocery store, a minor inconvenience compared to the pervasive surveillance in the city.
 The military had offered a strange kind of freedom, where the strict rules of queerology seemed to loosen, allowing him to navigate the world with fewer constraints.
 Yet here he was, enforcing a system that had spared him its full weight, watching as the privileged paraded their compliance in ways that felt alien to him.